aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ## Fixing the Category Filter

-Let's beging by tracking the pending state of the filtering.
+Next, lets track the pending state of the filtering.
 We can use the same `useTransition` hook around the push to the router.
-Then, we can put a data-pending attribute on the component to track the pending state.
+It is not suitable to put a spinner here, but we can put a data-pending attribute on a parent div and bind it to the pending state.

 ```tsx
 // CategoryFilter.tsx